Bladder Support Diet For Cats

 Complete & Balanced

-The Medicus Feline Bladder Health Diet is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for adult maintenance.
+The Medicus Feline Bladder Support Diet is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for adult maintenance.

 Nutritional Facts